Testing the throttle position sensor (TPS) to see if it has failed and causing a TPS diagnostic trouble code (DTC) is not hard.

 As you might already be aware, the accelerator pedal is connected, via a physical cable (accelerator cable) to the throttle plate on the throttle body.

 As you step on and off the accelerator pedal, the throttle plate opens and closes.
 It's the throttle position sensor's function to measure the amount that the throttle plate opens and closes (throttle angle).
-It then sends this info to the PCM (Powertrain Control Module = Fuel Injection Computer) as a volt DC signal.
+It then sends this info to the PCM (Powertrain Control Module = Fuel Injection Computer) as a Volts DC signal.

 To give you a few more specifics: